skulblaka24/docker-dhi-setup/SOLUTION.md

 mkdir -p /tmp/vault-env
 vault agent -config=vault-agent.hcl &

-# 3. Wait for secrets to be rendered
-until [ -s /tmp/vault-env/.env ] && [ -s /tmp/vault-env/redis.conf ]; do
-  sleep 1
-done

-# 4. Source .env into shell for compose variable interpolation
-set -a && source /tmp/vault-env/.env && set +a

-# 5. Start containers
+# 3. Start containers
 docker compose up -d
 ```

 ### Why /tmp on macOS

-On macOS, `/tmp` is backed by an APFS in-memory volume — it is never written to a spinning disk or SSD and is cleared on reboot.
+On macOS, `/tmp` is backed by an APFS in-memory volume and is cleared on reboot.
 Docker Desktop shares `/tmp` with its Linux VM by default, making it usable as both a Vault Agent render destination and a compose `env_file` source without any additional configuration.

 ***Nota***:
 `env_file` values are injected into container environments at start time only — they are not watched for changes at runtime.
 If Vault Agent re-renders `/tmp/vault-env/.env` due to a secret rotation, the affected containers (`db`, `redis`) must be restarted to pick up the new values.
 This is expected behaviour: both postgres and redis require a restart to apply credential changes regardless of how they are delivered.